AstarVienna/METIS_Simulations/ESO/README.md

 # Installing the Code

-In a clean conda environment (python 3.9) the following sequence of commands will download and install the software with the correct dependencies.
+In a clean conda environment the following sequence of commands will download and install the software with the correct dependencies.